 The whereabouts of the cistern is not now know, it was last on the land that the council has sold for housing development.

-Bromley Zoo Mural was designed and painted by artist Bruce Williams in 2001 to lead shoppers from the Hill Car park via Naval Walk to the High Street.
-A panda and lion lurk among the shrubbery and a variety of animals are presented in cunning trompe l’oeil (trick the eye) scenes.
+Bromley Zoo Mural was designed and painted by artist Bruce Williams in 2001 to lead shoppers from the Hill Car park via Naval Walk to the High Street – see that the penguins have already escaped and are making their way to the supermarket to get some fish!
+Look behind the tree trunks and you can see a panda and lion lurking – a variety of animals are presented in cunning trompe l’oeil (trick the eye) scenes.

-Unfortunately some it has been lost, but it is hoped to replace it, this time on boards that can be removed if the walls change again.
+Unfortunately some it has been lost, when a wall behind the cinema was unstable and replace.
+It is hoped to replace it, this time on boards that can be removed if the walls change again.
+The artist has agreed to this, but funding needs to be found.

 This is one of a pair of early 18th century lodges at the entrance to the driveway to the Grete House, a Tudor mansion and its lands occupying all of what is now Sainsburys store and car park.